True Faith and Allegiance: Plot

 Meanwhile The Campus, currently understaffed, recruits two new members: previously director of transportation Adara Sherman and ex-Delta Force operator Bartosz “Midas” Jankowski.
 They also investigate the attacks, and later deduce that the e-QIP database may have been compromised.
-Jack Ryan Jr. looks into a particular, seemingly unrelated attack on Scott Hagen, who is the commander of the guided missile destroyer USS James Greer, from the brother of a Russian submarine crew killed by Hagen in a recent battle in the Baltic Sea (depicted in Commander in Chief).
+Jack Ryan Jr. looks into a particular, seemingly unrelated attack on Scott Hagen, who is the commander of the guided missile destroyer USS James Greer, from the brother of a Russian submarine crew killed by Hagen in a recent battle in the Baltic Sea.
 After looking into the assailant's social media, he finds out that Dalca provided information on Hagen prior to the attack.
 With this information on hand, The Campus heads to Romania.

 In the meantime, the Chinese get suspicious about Dalca not following their orders.
 The hacker assumes the same thing, and when the Chinese come looking for him in his place of work, he escapes, intending to leave Romania.
 The Campus, who are surveilling the Romanian nearby, joins in the chase and get involved in a shootout with the Chinese, killing them, but Dalca is nowhere to be found.
 The Campus later finds out about Dalca's plans to leave the country, and abduct him at an airport.
-He decides to cooperate in stopping al Matari; Ryan Jr presents himself as a target, staying in an isolated cabin in a Maryland forest.
+He decides to cooperate in stopping al Matari; Jack presents himself as a target, staying in an isolated cabin in a Maryland forest.
 Simultaneously, Olivia "Sally" Ryan accepts an engagement proposal from her Turkish boyfriend Dr. Davi Kartal.
 Al Matari takes the bait and is easily captured, while the rest of his henchmen are killed in the ensuing firefight, with Davi injuring the ringleader.